Updated: Everything you need to know about the current Google smartwatch software

 Which smartwatches will be updated to Wear OS 5 next?

-Away from Samsung, Google has also stated that the next update is planned for March 2025.
+Away from these two companies, Google has also stated that the next update is planned for March 2025.
 However, we’re still expecting the usual monthly software upgrades and bug fixes between now and then.

 Wear OS 5 in brief: Five key new features